 - Scarring of the inner eyelid

-- Eyelid deformities, such as an inward folding eyelid (entropion) or ingrown eyelashes (trichiasis), which can scratch the cornea
+- Eyelid deformities, such as an inward-folding eyelid (entropion) or ingrown eyelashes (trichiasis), which can scratch the cornea

 - Corneal scarring or cloudiness

 If you've been treated for trachoma with antibiotics or surgery, reinfection is always a concern.
 For your protection and for the safety of others, be sure that family members or others you live with are screened and, if necessary, treated for trachoma.

 Trachoma can occur worldwide but is more common in Africa, Asia, Latin America, the Middle East and the Pacific Rim.
 When in regions where trachoma is common, take extra care in practicing good hygiene, which can help prevent infection.

 - Face washing and hand-washing.
 Keeping faces and hands clean may help break the cycle of reinfection.